Q: Why should I hire Dr. Debra Felix instead of another educational consultant?

 A client story:

 “Our son was attending high school in France.
 Due to the complicated nature of his background, we approached Dr. Deb Felix for assistance.
-Her experience and knowledge of American colleges, foreign education systems, and the admissions process were invaluable to us.
+Her experience and knowledge of American colleges, foreign education systems, and the admissions process were invaluable to us in the assessment she did.
 She talked to us about how to approach the process and what to look for to find a program that would best meet his needs.
+She invited us to continue to work with her on our son's college list, etc.

-We thought we would be fine from there.
-We had already been through the admissions process ourselves and with our older daughter five years ago, so we did not continue to work with Deb after the initial assessment.
+But, we thought we would be fine from there.
+We had already been through the admissions process ourselves long ago and with our older daughter five years ago, so we did not continue to work with Deb after the initial assessment.
 What a mistake.
 Everything is different, even from when our daughter applied to college.
-Our son chose schools with his “professors,” and completed his applications without professional guidance.
+Our son chose schools with his “professors” at his private school, then completed his applications without professional guidance.
 He was waitlisted at his first choice school, admitted to a school he had no intention of attending, and rejected everywhere else.
 What was the only thing he wanted when he Skyped home to tell us?
 “Please call Dr. Deb, NOW, if possible.”

 We have already reserved a spot in Deb's Class of 2019 for our third child so they can work together throughout the entire admissions process!”